Rockyread/Rockyread/README.md

 - 👋 Hi, I’m @Rockyread
 - 👀 I’m interested in Coding and coffee
 - 🌱 I’m currently learning dot net
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some code
 - 📫 How to reach me github

 # 📊 GitHub Stats: